augursem/wordler/README.md

 2. What benefits (if any) does the M-ary Tree approach provide vs something simpler, e.g. just storing every word in a TreeSet?
 3. How much memory do the different implementation options use?
 4. How easy is it to implement filtering for these different classes?
 In which implementation is filtering words based on length and position of letters most efficient?
 In order to answer these questions, I made the `Dictionary` class abstract and created six extensions of it.
-See the [Performance Tests][#performance-tests] section for answers to the above questions
+See the [Performance Tests](#performance-tests) section for answers to the above questions
 5. What kind of performance gains do I get by abandoning alphabetical ordering (i.e. use a `HashMap`/`HashSet` instead of a `TreeMap`/`TreeSet`)?

 ### Dictionary (Abstract Class)